Dr Alice Moseley

-Much of my recent work makes use of experimental methods, especially field experiments, although I consider myself a mixed methods researcher and make use of a variety of qualitative and quantitative methods.
-See my research interests page for more information and click here for details of past and present research projects.
-My publications can also be viewed here.
+Much of my recent work makes use of experimental methods, especially field experiments, although I am a mixed methods researcher and make use of a variety of qualitative and quantitative methods.

 I research topics in the fields of public policy and public administration, as well as political and civic participation.
 Some key interests include the following:

 - Behavioural Public Policy - the ethics and effectiveness of behavioural tools of public policy

 - Behavioural Public Administration – understanding biases, perceptions and behaviour of actors in public administration, including bureaucrats, policy makers and citizens

 - Co-production in public services

 - The links between citizens' experiences of public services and their engagement with the civic and political realm

 Mitigating Cognitive Bias in the Bureaucracy: Survey Experiments with UK Public Officials, Leverhulme/ British Academy Small Grant, May 2019 - Sept 2020.